Vali0004/PS3MAPI/README.md

   * TMAPI is extremely unreliable and doesn't always work
   * PS3MAPI seems to have more features than its alternatives
 ## How can I use this?
-#### Right now?
-You can build the project, include c_bindings, and link PS3MAPI.lib.
+#### You can build the project, include c_bindings, and link PS3MAPI.lib.
 There is a example project on how.
-#### In the future?
-I'd like to make it a dynamic library, so it can be used in C# and LuaFFI.
+#### You also have the ability to use C# or LuaFFI, given you use the shared binaries